kinxyo/CooperAI/README.md

 # CooperAi

-Therapy being the much needed thing in our society, not everyone has healthy access to it.
-Most people still live in distance from it because:
+Therapy being the much needed thing in our society, still isn't reaching everyone that needs it.
+Common reasons being:
-- Absence of mental health services in their locality or transportation issues.
+- Lack of mental health services in ones locality.
-- Others may wanna seek a more anyonymous exchange rather than an in-person meet.
+- Preference of wanting to seek a more anyonymous exchange rather than an in-person meet.
-- Traditional therapy can be costly therefore not everyone can afford it customarily.
+- Feeling that one's problems are trivial and not worth seeking therapy for.
-- Feeling that your problems are trivial and not worth seeking therapy for.
+- Traditional therapy can be costly therefore it's not sustainable to seek it customarily.

 THIS application is intended to fill the gap left by tradition therapy.
 However, it is imperative to note that **any Virtual AI Therapist should not replace human therapists entirely**.
 It only serves to complement the traditional therapy.
 It cannot replicate the same level of human connection, empathy, and intuition that a human therapist can provide (at least not as of now).